What is Field Service Management

 Field Service Management (FSM) is the process of coordinating a company’s field-based workforce, including scheduling jobs, dispatching technicians, managing work orders, handling invoicing, and communicating with customers, all from a centralized system.

 For service businesses like HVAC, plumbing, cleaning, and electrical companies, FSM is how operations stay organized as job volume grows.
-The global FSM market is projected to grow from $5.6 billion in 2025 to $9.7 billion by 2030 (MarketsandMarkets), reflecting how critical structured field operations have become for competitive service businesses.
+MarketsandMarkets projects that the global FSM market will grow from $5.6 billion in 2025 to $9.7 billion by 2030, reflecting how critical structured field operations have become for competitive service businesses.

 In simple terms, Field Service Management is how you organize and manage work that happens outside your office, like scheduling jobs, dispatching technicians, tracking customer history, handling invoices, and keeping everything moving without constant back-and-forth calls.